Expedition: Bismarck: Reception

 The film was released in the USA on December 8, 2002, and was aired on the Discovery Channel.
-It was well received, gave viewers a chance to see what Bismarck looked like and the impact it had during the war.
-Overall, the film generally gained positive feedback from both critiques and audiences alike.
+It was well received, and gave viewers a chance to see what Bismarck looked like and the impact it had during the war.
+Overall, the film generally gained positive feedback from both critics and audiences alike.
 The documentary was nominated for several awards and received an Emmy award in 2003 for Outstanding Sound Editing for Non-Fiction Programming.